Official Community Plan Targeted Update

 Latest News

-Please check back on our website and social media channels for updates.
+Further updates will be posted on our website and social media channels.

 How Richmond May Change

-The first two parts of proposed OCP updates addresses the following:
+The first of two parts of the OCP update address the following:

 • Compact Transit-Oriented Development - New opportunities are provided inside and outside City Centre for diverse housing options near transit, shopping and amenities with the aim of improving residents' access to their daily needs, supporting more walkable, accessible and equitable neighbourhoods, and reducing car dependence and pressure on lands needed for jobs, farming and nature.

-• More Housing Options - New housing choices are encourage, particularly including low-rise apartment buildings and townhouses along arterial roads and increased opportunities for market and below-market housing across the city.
+• More Housing Options - New housing choices are encouraged, particularly including low-rise apartment buildings and townhouses along arterial roads and increased opportunities for market and below-market housing across the city.

 • New Neighbourhood Types - Conventional land use types (e.g., apartment) are replaced with five "neighbourhood types" (e.g., Local Villages) that aim to make the form and scale of new development more predictable and complementary to existing neighbours, while supporting new rental and below-market housing opportunities.